CS-433/project2-authclass/README.md

 ## Preprocessing

 Running the Jupyter Notebook `Code/Preprocessing/preprocess.ipynb`, will transform raw data `user_comments` and `user_levels.csv` into a dataset containing only native and non-native english authors with more than 10'000 words written.
-In the next stage, the features will be extracted from this preprocessed dataset.
+The features will be extracted from this preprocessed dataset.

 ## Development stage
 The development stage leads to three sets of parameters corresponding to the best models we could train respectively on native, non-native, and mixed cohorts.

 The accuracy and f1 score for each of these models can be obtained by following these steps :
 -   Go in directory Code/Development_and_Evaluation_Stages
--   Run ```python3 classify_script.py ```
+-   Run ```python3 classify_script.py 0```
+-   The results should appear in folder 'Outputs' with the names 'Output_tuned_all.yaml', 'Output_tuned_native.yaml', and 'Output_nonnative_all.yaml'.

+Example of how to read these output files :

+In file Output_tuned_xxx.yaml, look for accuracy and f1-score of 'model xxx' on 'cohort xxx'.
+They are the two scores reported in _Table 1. in our paper_.

 ## Evaluation stage

+To reproduce scores written in _Table 1. in the appendix_ and the ones used to produce _Figure 3._, please go to the directory Code/Development_and_Evaluation_Stage and then :
+-   Run the two first cells of the nortebook  Evaluation_Stage.ipynb
+-   Jump to section 'Evaluation Stage' and run all cells until the end of the notebook
+-   4 files should be created in folder Outputs, named 'RESULTS_EVALUATION_STAGE_xxx.yaml'

+The heat map in _Figure 3._ displays results from file RESULTS_EVALUATION_STAGE.yaml, while the three other files give the scores of _Table 1. (appendix)._